sgoldenlab/simba/docs/plotly_dash.md

 ## Overview

 Once analyses have been performed in SimBA, users may need to visualize the results of the classifiers and have easy, interactive paths towards exporting the parts of the datasets of interest into third-party statistical and graphing applications and scripts.
 For this, SimBA has a built-in interactive graphical dashboard written in [Plotly](https://plotly.com/) and [Dash](https://github.com/plotly/dash) that allows users to inspect **huge** (or not so huge) data-sets, and create their own new datasets (through drag-and-drop, mouse-clicks, zoom-functions and more) without having to write any custom code.
 In this tutorial, we outline and explain the different functions within the SimBA Plotly Dashboard, and how we can utilize the dashboard for analyzing larger datasets (a data set containing classifications of 5 different behaviors, in 433 five-minute long videos) to third-party applications.
-The SimBA dashboard was written by [Sophia Hwang](https://github.com/sophihwang26) and [Aasiya Islam](https://github.com/aasiya-islam).
+The SimBA dashboard was created by [Sophia Hwang](https://github.com/sophihwang26) and [Aasiya Islam](https://github.com/aasiya-islam).

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/Dash_logo.png" />